euZebe/i18n-tests/README.md

 Ran all test suites.
 ```

+For your own project, just copy the `i18n.spec.js` from here and paste it inside your i18n folder.

 # prerequisites
 - Be sure `node.js` is installed, optionally `yarn`
 - `npm install` or `yarn install`